What Constitutes Medical Negligence?

 - Surgical errors

-If you believe you were the victim of one of these common forms of medical negligence, speak to an attorney right away.
+If you believe you were the victim of one of these common forms of medical negligence, speak to a Philadelphia birth injury attorney right away.
 Some forms of medical negligence are subtle and may remain undiscovered for weeks or even months after the fact.
 Others are blatant and can cause immediate serious harm to a patient.
 Either way, the injured patient may have the right to seek compensation through a medical malpractice lawsuit.

 Proving Medical Negligence